TonyRmaili/WebChar/notes.md

 # Minions
 1. neat dividers for all the subcomponents
+2. empty backward compatible traits, actions etc needs to get removed
-2. define hit-dice?
+3. define hit-dice?
-3. connect CR to PB and exp yield
+4. connect CR to PB and exp yield
-4. pipe-in equipments from real items database
+5. pipe-in equipments from real items database
-5. fix the stupid "one-character at a time bug" in senses and speed fts input
+6. fix the stupid "one-character at a time bug" in senses and speed fts input
-6. Allow name change that triggers a new minion (separete save json which essentially makes a copy for modding a monster template)
+7. Allow name change that triggers a new minion (separete save json which essentially makes a copy for modding a monster template)
-7. delete backend minion for deletion
+8. delete backend minion for deletion
-8. handle spells in effects?
+9. handle spells in effects?
     how will this be once AI cleans data? and for old spellcasting features from 2014?